Fresh Broccoli Rice Casserole (No Canned Soup)

 As an Amazon Associate, I earn from qualifying purchases.

-You may be familiar with versions of Broccoli-Rice Casserole that use cream of mushroom, celery, or chicken soup.
-Some call for Cheese Whiz, too.
-Yikes!
-Not my style–although I’m not opposed to keeping a few cans of soup in the pantry for emergencies.
+You’ve probably seen versions of Broccoli-Rice Casserole that call for cream of mushroom, celery, or chicken soup—sometimes even Cheese Whiz.
+Not my style!
+Although I keep a few cans in the pantry for emergencies, this recipe keeps things fresher.

 This was yummy!
 I am trying to get away from using processed/canned foods, so I appreciate anything I can make myself!
 Thanks!
 Five stars from me! —ZIGGY